The Mulligan Rule of Retirement — Seven Mistakes You Can Fix

 If you divorce and remarry but fail to update your beneficiary forms, your ex could still inherit your savings, despite what your will states.
 It’s one of the easiest mistakes to avoid, and one of the hardest to fix.

-7. Required Minimum Distribution (RMD) Waivers
+7. Required minimum distribution (RMD) waivers

-“For required minimum distributions, it’s common to forget a withdrawal or start from the wrong account,” Huey says.
-But there’s a simple fix: if you catch the mistake promptly, you can take a make-up withdrawal, file the appropriate IRS form and often have the penalty waived.
+But there’s a simple fix: If you catch the mistake promptly, you can take a make-up withdrawal, file the appropriate IRS form and often have the penalty waived.

 Mulligans, golf and retirement

-Sure, golf and retirement make for a clichéd pairing.
+Golf and retirement make for a clichéd pairing.
 But the analogy still holds.
 As rocker-turned-golfer Alice Cooper once said, “Mistakes are part of the game.
 It’s how well you recover from them that counts.”
-The same goes for retirement, where knowing the rules of a good mulligan just might keep your financial game on course.

 Read More Retirement Rules